-Observation of operation with steps removed shall be done from a safe distance, either in the pit if adequate space, or the landing area, but never in the incline section.
+Observation of operation with steps removed shall be done from a safe distance, either in the pit if there is adequate space or the landing area, but never in the inclined section.

-8. Good Practices in Escalators and Moving Walks Operations
+8. Good Practices in Escalator and Moving Walk Operations